murthysindhu/CMU_LabVIEW/LabVIEW_w_Python/README.md

 Python 3.6 32-bit version seems to be compatible with most versions of LabVIEW.

-The python version needs to be the same bit version as the LabVIEW version.
-There is an in-built VI that lets us find the LV bit version.
-It can also be read off the start-up window when LabVIEW is turning on for the first time.
-Open Windows Command Prompt and check the python version by `python --version` and it should read 3.6.x.
+The bit version for Python and LabVIEW need to be the same.
+There is an in-built VI that lets us find the LabVIEW bit version.
+It can also be read off of the start-up window when LabVIEW is opened for the first time.
+Open the Windows Command Prompt and check the python version by `python --version` and it should read 3.6.x.
 It should also read the bit number.

 Install packages using pip on cmd, example `pip install numpy` to install numpy.